strimzi/strimzi-mqtt-bridge/README.md

 #### 1.2 How it works

-The MQTT Bridge is a netty-based MQTT server that is responsible for handling all the MQTT client connections and connections management and is responsible for all MQTT-based operations like QoS, error handling, and other capabilities Netty offers.
+The MQTT Bridge is a netty-based MQTT server that is responsible for handling all the MQTT client connections, connections management, and all MQTT-based operations like QoS, error handling, and other capabilities which Netty offers.

 The MQTT Bridge provides two interfaces to integrate MQTT and Apache Kafka.
 1. MQTT mapper: maps incoming MQTT topics to Kafka topics.